fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2024-10-24】[yamadashy / repopack](https://github.com/yamadashy/repopack) - 📦 Repopack is a powerful tool that packs your entire repository into a single, AI\-friendly file  Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini
 * 【2024-10-23】[mui / toolpad](https://github.com/mui/toolpad) - Toolpad: Full stack components and low\-code builder for dashboards and internal apps
 * 【2024-10-22】[google / wireit](https://github.com/google/wireit) - Wireit upgrades your npm/pnpm/yarn scripts to make them smarter and more efficient
 * 【2024-10-21】[solana-developers / program-examples](https://github.com/solana-developers/program-examples) - A repository of Solana program examples